-Our submission makes a number of recommendations aimed to address the problems we have identified.
-We also make one overarching recommendation, aimed to address all the major deficiencies of the legislation discussed below, especially in regard to cultural heritage definitions, land user obligations, triggers for cultural heritage assessment, compliance, cultural heritage recording and database usefulness.
+Our submission makes a number of recommendations aimed at addressing the problems we have identified.
+We also make one overarching recommendation, aimed to address all the major deficiencies of the legislation discussed below, especially in regard to cultural heritage definitions, land user obligations, triggers for cultural heritage assessment, compliance, cultural heritage recording (including assessment of significance) and database usefulness.
 This overarching recommendation is: